wp-plugins/my-calendar/readme.txt

 * Send admin notice when recurring event is about to end
 * Change all shortcode 'template' attributes to reference stored templates in settings by name or ID.
 * Feature Request: make unqualified event permalinks display next occurrence rather than first (last?) (show list of occurrences?)
-* Fix accessibility strings so they are either editable or translatable without requiring filters
-* Create mechanism to get & display all events in a group (group-manager.php line 253)
+* Create mechanism to get & display all events in a group (see group-manager.php line 253)
-* Bug fix: if event deleted from manage, redirect to manage. [new function: mc_delete_event()] [todo]
+* Bug fix: if event deleted from manage, redirect to manage.
-* MCS issue with SiteOrigin's Page Builder?

 = 2.4.11 =